 Enhanced Accessibility Version of "Basic Facts: How Do I Get Help With My Application" Video [run time: 16:44]

 This video is a must for anyone interested in starting a business to sell a product or offer a service.
 It highlights the important role of trademarks in that process, including a discussion of how trademarks, patents, copyrights, domain names, and business name registrations all differ.
 It gives guidelines on how to select the right mark---one that is both federally registrable and legally protectable.
-It also explains the benefits of federal registration and suggests resources if you need help with your application.
+It also explains the benefits of federal registration and suggests free and reduced-price resources that can help you with your trademark.
 By the end of the video, you'll understand why having a trademark component of your business plan is critical to your success. [run time: 41:47]

 Enhanced Accessibility Version of the "Basic Facts About Trademarks" Video [run time: 41:52]